nil?

 has an easier time.”
 But now consider someone had a Symbol,

-which is exactly what is wanted by other_thing
+which is exactly what is wanted by other_thing,

-then they’ll have to do do_thing(symbol.to_s)
+then they’ll have to do do_thing(symbol.to_s) and

 pay the cost of a double conversion.